ronymundackan/CUSAT-CGPA-Calculator/Readme.md

 # 🎓 SOE CUSAT SGPA Calculator

-A modern, interactive CGPA calculator specifically designed for students of School of Engineering, Cochin University of Science and Technology (CUSAT).
-This web application helps students calculate their Cumulative Grade Point Average with an intuitive and user-friendly interface.
+A simple CGPA calculator specifically designed for students of School of Engineering, Cochin University of Science and Technology (CUSAT).
 This webapp is hosted on https://soe-cusat-sgpa-calculator.vercel.app

 If you wish to host this on your system, follow the steps below